karen91013/NeighborhoodMap/README.md

 # Neighborhood Map
-This a project completed in React for Udacity's Front-End Web Developmer Nanodegree course.
+This a project completed in React for Udacity's Front-End Web Developer Nanodegree course.
 I built a single page application to show different prominent parks around the United States, their location and weather details at each location.
 Implemented two third-party APIs to provide additional information about each of these locations.

 # To Start
 To get started: